khaors/geocompr/main.md

 ### Faceted maps

-Faceted maps are a common and potentially effective way of visualizing spatial relationships that are more complex that a single relationship.
+Faceted maps, also referred to as 'small multiples', are composed of many maps arranged side-by-side (and sometimes stacked vertically also).
-The population of cities at one moment in time can be represented easily on a single map, for example by making the size of symbols variable for each city depending on population.
+Facets enable the visualization of how spatial relationships change with respect to another variable, such as time.
-However, to represent the populations of cities at multiple moments in time requires an *extra dimension*.
+The changing populations of settlements, for example, can be represented in a facetted map with each panel representing the population at a particular moment in time.
-This could be added by an additional *aesthetic* such as color but this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).
+The time dimension could be represented via another *aesthetic* such as color.

-Faceted maps overcome this issue by creating 'small multiples' of spatial information.
+However, this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).

-Typically, this will involve plotting the same geometry data multiple times, once for each variable present in the attribute data (this is the default plotting method for `sf` objects, as we saw in Chapter 2).
+Typically all individual facets in a facetted map contain the same geometry data repeated multiple times, once for each column in the attribute data (this is the default plotting method for `sf` objects, as we saw in Chapter 2).
-However, facets can also represent shifting geometries, e.g. as the spatial distribution of a point pattern evolves over time.
+However, facets can also represent shifting geometries such as as the evolution of a point pattern over time.
 This use case of faceted plot is illustrated in Figure \@ref(fig:urban-facet).